NHMDenmark/Mass-Digitizer/README.md

 | NHMD (Copenhagen) | Entomology      | NHMD\entomology   |Taxon spine restricted to selected taxa under Coleoptera & Lepidoptera        |
 | NHMA (Aarhus)     | Entomology      | NHMA\entomology   |                                                                              |

+#### Compilation process steps

+So the process for compilation is as follows:
+1. Create the executable using PyInstaller
+2. Run the batch file to prepare the database
+3. Run the Inno Setup script to create the installer

+The installer is then placed in folder Mass-Digitizer\MassDigitizer\Output ready for distribution.
 NOTE: For NHMD Vascular Plants, the taxon spine is recorded as sets of csv files that are placed in folder ([Mass-Digitizer/tree/main/data/taxon spines/Botany](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/data/taxon%20spines/Botany)).
 The respective SQL statements have been generated on the basis of those files using the python script ([prepare-db.py](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/MassDigitizer/prepare-db.py)).
 If changes are made to the taxon spine files, this script will need to be rerun.
 This will take many hours and should therefore not be a part of the standard compilation process.